LectureSight/lecturesight/docs/core/framesource.md

 # Frame Sources

-A frame source provides images to Lecturesight for processing, typically from an overview camera.
+A frame source provides images to LectureSight for processing, typically from an overview camera.

 The _FrameSourceProvider_ service in the  `lecturesight-framesource-impl` bundle provides the infrastructure responsible for managing FrameSource implementations.
 It discovers video input plugins and is responsible for setting up configured _FrameSources_ with the proper input plugin.